toralf/torutils/README.md

 ### Metrics

-The script [metrics.sh](./metrics.sh) exports data for Prometheus.
+The script [metrics.sh](./metrics.sh) exports DDoS metrics in a Prometheus-formatted file.
-The upload of DDoS metrics is done by [node_exporter](https://github.com/prometheus/node_exporter).
+The scrape of it is handled by [node_exporter](https://github.com/prometheus/node_exporter).
-More details and few Grafana dashboards are [here](./dashboards/README.md).
+More details plus few Grafana dashboards are [here](./dashboards/README.md).

 ### DDoS examples